 If you decide you want a buyer’s agent to help you navigate your first home buying experience, start asking friends for referrals to agents they’ve worked with and trust.
-If that doesn’t work, call up local real estate companies and ask to schedule brief “interviews” with prospective buyer’s agents.
+If that doesn’t work, find some real estate agents on Zillow and schedule brief “interviews” with prospective buyer’s agents.
 Ask prospective agents how much experience they have working as buyer’s agents and working with the kinds of properties you’re interested in.

 Whatever you do, make sure you choose an agent that you like and trust.